How Long Would It Take To Watch the Complete ‘Pokémon’ Anime?

-A lot of people are often surprised by the huge quantity of episodes an anime like One Piece has, recently reaching its 1,000 episodes landmark, but there are others even longer, like Pokémon.
+A lot of people are often surprised by the huge quantity of episodes an anime like One Piece has, reaching its 1,000 episodes landmark.
+Still, there are others even longer, like Pokémon.
 The Pokémon series has been around since 1997 with many seasons and various generations, so we begin to wonder, how long would it take to watch the complete Pokémon anime?

 Pokémon Movie | Year | Duration |